 You can also read this article in Spanish or Chinese.
 Gratitude to the MGH Chelsea Healthcare Center and the MGH International Marketing Team for making this possible.

-The outbreak of the new coronavirus disease (COVID-19) has created a lot of anxiety and uncertainty for all of us, including children and teens.
+The outbreak of the COVID-19 has created anxiety and uncertainty for all of us, including children and teens.